mikebway/knative-poc/docs/README.md

 ## Objective

-Demonstrate how Knative can be deployed on top of Minikube in an Apple Mac environment.
+Demonstrate how Knative can be deployed and used on top of Minikube in an Apple Mac environment.

 ## Prerequisites